 In any case, Whitehall tends to focus on slightly later stage startups that already have a proven market opportunity, so that support is limited in terms of supporting very early stage innovations, but on sheer money flow, America’s the Premiership on this scale of AI support; and we’re the Isthmian League.

 Maybe I’m being too harsh.
-2019 was actually for private investment in UK tech, as it happens, hitting over £13bn, a figure up 44% over 2018, with fintech and AI being particular successes (the latter attracting a very healthy £3.2bn of City money).
+2019 was actually a record year for private investment in UK tech, as it happens, hitting over £13bn, a figure up 44% over 2018, with fintech and AI being particular successes (the latter attracting a very healthy £3.2bn of City money).
 But the fact remains that we can see how much more investment is being put into the startup ecosystem in the US and China compared to the UK.
 Still, the question has to be, how do the entrepreneurs of tomorrow embrace new technologies to succeed?

 We have to be smarter than throwing money at everything and seeing what sticks

 Essentially, if we could link up great new promising companies, especially in the technology area, with the established companies and grow an ecosystem, then good things will happen.
 From a UK Plc perspective, if we have great capability with AI and machine learning, we’d not only be driving the local AI startup ecosystem, it would be facilitating the wider startup ecosystem itself.

 The UK doesn’t have billions to throw at this problem, as we’ve agreed.
 Actually, funding hasn’t dried up, but there was a definite pause in the early months of Lockdown when VCs wanted to make sure their existing portfolios were ok.
 Now, more pre-seed and seed startups are looking to crowdfund, which is fine, but not sustainable long-term.
 So we have to be smarter than throwing money at everything and seeing what sticks; we just don’t have the dollars or renminbi, and soon, access to EU science funding, to do it that way.